Sage-Bionetworks-Workflows/nf-synapse-challenge/README.md

 In order to use this workflow, you must already have completed the following steps:

 1. Created a Synapse project shared with challenge participants.
+1. Grant the DPE team `Administrator` privileges to said project.
 1. Created an evaluation queue within the Synapse project.
 1. One or more Docker images have already been submitted to your evaluation queue.
 1. Created a submission view that includes the `id` and `status` columns.